Services and Compatibility

 - Publishing causes a serious performance degradation of the production system during an extended period of time.

-*Please note that "High Priority" level in Help Center, correlates to "Critical" in the Enterprise Services Agreement.
+*Please note that "High Priority" level on tickets in Customer Portal, correlates to "Critical" in older versions of the Enterprise Services Agreement.

 2. How do I resolve a production down situation?